willstMSFT/microsoft-365-docs/microsoft-365/admin/misc/organizational-messages-microsoft-365.md

 - zh-Hans
 - zh-Hant

-For example, if the Organizational Messages Writer (admin) selects message A to be sent to their end users, then any end users with their product language set to one of the above languages will qualify to receive the message A.
+For example, if the Organizational Messages Writer (admin) selects message A to be sent to their end users, then any end users with their product language set to one of the above languages qualify to receive the message A.

 **For customized messages**, your message will only be delivered in the language in which it was created within the Microsoft 365 admin center.

-For example, if the Organizational Messages Writer (admin) has their Microsoft 365 admin center product language set to French when they create their message B from scratch, end users with related product language set to English will not receive the message B. However, end users with French set as their related product language will qualify to receive the message B.
+For example, if the Organizational Messages Writer (admin) has their Microsoft 365 admin center product language set to French when they create their message B from scratch, end users with related product language set to English will not receive the message B. However, end users with French set as their related product language qualifies to receive the message B.

 ### Does Organizational Messages support government environments, such as GCC, GCCH, etc.?